tomjoht/simplifying-complexity/_docs/ensuring-information-harmony-in-the-larger-documentation-landscape.md

 When you link your Echo or another Alexa-enabled device to your Fire TV, this creates more complexity.
 Voice commands transition into directives passed through a middleware layer to your Fire TV device, and so on.
 Voice commands can initiate from near-field (your remote) or far-field (an Alexa-powered device like an Echo).
 Suppose you have both an Echo and Echo Dot, and both are linked to your Fire TV.
 What logic decides which Echo responds?
 How does the microphone array inside each Echo decide determine which device is closer to the sound source?

 These are just a few examples of specialized knowledge around a single device, but there are hosts of others.
-Consider the hardware elements (the system on chip and graphics properties), the physical elements of the device, such as its size and the way it connects to your TV, which in the case of Gen 3 models was a dongle ["pendant"]), and more.
+Consider the hardware elements (the system on chip and graphics properties), the physical elements of the device, such as its size and the way it connects to your TV, which in the case of Gen 3 models was a "pendant"), and more.
 The multimedia team has an extremely geeky knowledge of codecs, refresh rates, bit rates, media players, and other details.
 They ensure correct audio/video syncing with 4k content and more.
 If you're ever watching a movie and the sounds don't match the actor's mouth movements, the audio/video is out of sync.

-Fire TV is one example of a product that involves many different specialists all providing deeply technical input that is not understood in depth by any single team.
+Fire TV is one example of a product that involves many different specialists all providing deeply technical input that is not understood in its entirety by any single team.
 A complex product might involve 20 different specialist teams each contributing to it in important ways.
 Commonly, each specialist joins a stage of other actors working in a carefully choreographed play rather than giving a solo, independent performance.
 Each specialist must act *in harmony with the other actors* on stage, but each specialist usually has only a superficial understanding of the other actors' roles and parts.

 To gain **in-depth** knowledge, the specialist has to sacrifice **breadth** of knowledge.
 The ability to go both deep *and* broad (playing the Renaissance role where you're a master of everything from physics to art to medicine and poetry) ended long ago.
 We live in an era of specialization, and this specialization contributes to scenarios where systems become complex.